Student Financial Services

 - A student must be 100% eligible for Post-9/11 GI Bill benefits to be eligible for the Yellow Ribbon Program.
 If you are unsure of your eligibility, please contact the Department of Veterans Affairs.

-- Only Out-of-State Undergraduate, Out-of-State Graduate, and In- and Out-of-State College of Medicine students are eligible to apply.
+- Only Out-of-State Graduate students are eligible to apply.

-- First-come, first-served scholarship.
+- Awarded to graduate students on a first-come, first-serve basis.
 Students are chosen based on when they submit the application each year.

 - For complete Terms and Conditions, please click here.

-- Maximum scholarship amounts are estimated at $10,464 per year for Out-of-State Undergraduate students, $5,000 per year for Out-of-State Graduate students, and $10,000 per year for College of Medicine students.
+- Maximum scholarship amounts are $5,000 per year for Out-of-State Graduate students.

 - Students who are awarded the UVM Yellow Ribbon Scholarship will receive a matching Yellow Ribbon Scholarship from the VA.